 AWHONN Course Fees

-AWHONN Course fees are dependent upon the location, a private program at your facility or registering for an upcoming course.
+AWHONN Intermediate course fees can vary depending upon the location, a private program at your facility or registering for an upcoming course.

 Assess EFM tracings utilizing NICHD terminology